sundeepbassi/The-Wellbeing-Retreat/README.md

 To set the font, remove default marging and padding was shown in the Love Running Walkthrough.

 To set the navigation styles was shown in Love Running the Code Institute.
+I also learnt from deved to fix the navigation menu.

 The insertion of images was shown in Love Running Code Institute.
 W3schools was checked to see how to insert images.
 Fellow classmates on Slack supported me in resolving issues with images not loading.